akshay-joshi-25/Price-Elasticity-and-Demand-Analysis-of-Avocados-in-California/README.md

 # 🧮 Relationship between Average Price and Total Volume of Avocados sold by Market
 ## Conventional Avocados

+In the charts below, the correlation coefficient (r) quantifies the strength and direction of the relationship between Average Price and Total Volume.

 <img width="1072" height="638" alt="image" src="https://github.com/user-attachments/assets/bb868c4a-80cb-4479-b91e-2b723e58a920" />

 ### Las Vegas